 Understand.
-Christ’s initial coming has nothing to do with the false Protestant belief that Christ secretly “raptures” His servants to heaven.
+The start of God’s Kingdom has nothing to do with the false Protestant belief that Christ secretly “raptures” His servants to heaven.
 Nowhere does God’s Word say Jesus takes Christians back to heaven with Him.
 (Many verses prove this.)
 You will see plain passages showing He establishes God’s Kingdom on Earth, using servants that are here.
 This will become clear.

-Christ’s “unseen” coming—what you will see to be His next coming—is our focus.
+The establishment of the Kingdom of God is our focus.
 No true Christian doubts that Christ is coming.
-But no one is explaining how He will come—when He is coming (under what conditions)—where He will arrive—why He must come—and what He will do first.
+But no one is explaining how He will come—when He is coming (under what conditions)—where He will arrive—why He must come—and how He will ultimately set up His Kingdom.
 They simply don’t know.